-The U.S. Food and Drug Administration (FDA) declared Bausch + Lomb’s decision to recall dozens of lots of its glass syringes a Class I recall, the most serious kind.
+The U.S. Food and Drug Administration (FDA) categorized Bausch + Lomb’s recall of dozens of lots of its glass syringes a Class I recall, the most serious kind.

 The recall affects the Bausch + Lomb 27G sterile cannula.
 “Cannula” is the medical term for a small, often disposable, tube inserted into the body to draw fluid or inject medicine.
 The recalled cannula is provided with Amvisc and Amvisc Plus Ophthalmic Viscosurgical Device (OVD), which is used as a surgical aid to deliver a gel-like substance to the front or back of the eye during operations, such as cataract procedures.